 Drink plenty of water

+The average family uses more than 300 gallons of water per day at home, and while that may seem like a lot, it shouldn’t stop you from drinking tons of water.
 One of the serious threats of hot summer weather is heat exhaustion.
 This common health issue occurs when your body overheats due to high temperatures, exercise, and lack of water.
 Even if you’re simply sitting in a hot house, it’s important to drink water at regular intervals to keep your body fueled.
 Try to use a refillable water bottle to prevent wasting single-use plastics.
 After all, an individual human will produce more than four pounds of trash each day.

 Here are some of the most common signs of heat exhaustion: